Operation London Bridge: What to expect in the days leading up to Queen Elizabeth II's funeral

 As the queen continues to lie in state, world leaders are expected to start arriving in London to attend her state funeral on Monday.

-The state funeral for Queen Elizabeth II will take place at Westminster Abbey in London.
+The state funeral for Queen Elizabeth II is expected to take place at Westminster Abbey in London.

 The queen's coffin is expected to be transported through the city on a gun carriage, pulled by naval sailors.
 Senior royals are expected to follow behind the coffin, just as they did during the funeral procession of the queen's husband, Prince Phillip, and Princess Diana, the Princess of Wales.

 The service will be televised, and heads of state from around the world are expected to attend.
-There will be a national two minutes of silence.
+A national two minutes of silence is expected.

 Following the service, the queen's coffin will be taken to St. George's Chapel at Windsor Castle for a committal service, which will also be televised.
-After that, there will be a private service for close family members.
+After that, a private service for close family members is expected.

 The queen will be laid to rest in the King George VI memorial chapel alongside her mother, father, and sister.
-The coffin of her late husband, Prince Phillip, will be moved from its current location in the Royal Vault to be with hers.
+The coffin of her late husband, Prince Phillip, will be moved from its current location in the Royal Vault to be with hers, PA reports.

 for more features.